Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/README.md

 1. **Scraping** the page to audit;
 2. **Auditing** the page;
 3. **Reporting** the results.
+4. (optionally) **Decide** on test outcome (fail or pass).

 Scrapping is highly dependent on the browser automation used.
 Specific browsers automation integrations are provided in separate packages.
-See some [detailled examples of scraping](./scraping.md).
+See some [detailled examples of scraping](scraping.md).
 The `@siteimprove/alfa-test-utils` package provides utilities to [audit the page](./audit.md) and [report on the results](./report.md).
+There is currently no utility to [gatekeep](./gatekeeping.md) on the results and this has to be done a bit manually.

 ## Why 'Alfa'